lyokato/udpbench/README.md

 ./udpclient --count 10000000 --num 10 --server "127.0.0.1:8080"
 ```

-- sockets; how many sockets (and threads) you wanto build. (on different ephemeral port)
+- sockets; how many sockets (and threads) you wanto build. (on different ephemeral port for each socket)
-- count: how many packet you want to sent for each sockets
+- count: how many packet you want to sent for each socket
 - server: server address